 The Faculty of Arts is proud to present a masterclass series exploring four of Shakespeare's greatest plays.

-April 2016 marks the 400th anniversary of William Shakespeare's death and to celebrate his literary achievements and influence in world culture, the Faculty of Arts is proud to present a masterclass series exploring four of Shakespeare's greatest plays spanning the quintessential Shakespearean genres of tragedy, comedy, historical and romance.
-We will consider Shakespeare's unique contribution to the respective genre, background on his use of sources, key themes and interpretations of the plays with the inclusion of selected performances and adaptations.
+April 2016 marked the 400th anniversary of William Shakespeare's death and to celebrate his literary achievements and influence in world culture, the Faculty of Arts proudly presented a masterclass series exploring four of Shakespeare's greatest plays spanning the quintessential Shakespearean genres of tragedy, comedy, historical and romance.
+This masterclass considered Shakespeare's unique contribution to the respective genre, background on his use of sources, key themes and interpretations of the plays with the inclusion of selected performances and adaptations.

 Phone: +61 3 8344 3996